alex-sumner/core-async-example/README.md

 # core-async-example
-Simple example of using core-async channels in Clojure
+Simple examples of using core-async channels in Clojure